dxw/playbook/_includes/sections/our-professions/development.md

    standards and conventions, and document our decisions.
 The things we build should be set to thrive after we leave.

+   All code we write should be reviewed by at least one peer.
+This helps us ship safer and higher quality code.

 1. **Improve with each iteration**

    Always leave the codebase in a slightly better place than when you found it.